Baraclough praises depleted NI after win

 Prior to Thursday's win in Vilnius, Northern Ireland's last competitive victory came 14 matches ago in June 2019 and Baraclough was searching for his first competitive win inside 90 minutes as manager.

-NI went into the match with a depleted squad - with Jonny Evans, Corry Evans, Stuart Dallas, Josh Magennis and Liam Boyce notable absentees.
+He went into the match with a depleted squad - with Jonny Evans, Corry Evans, Stuart Dallas, Josh Magennis and Liam Boyce notable absentees.

-George Saville, a regular in midfielder for Northern Ireland, also missed the game through suspension.
+George Saville, a regular in midfield, also missed the game through suspension.

 "I said to the boys that they had to come of age tonight and they certainly did that," said Baraclough.

-"They have taken their chances, there was a shaky five minute-spell in the first half and a shaky five in the second, but we managed the game very, very well.
+"They have taken their chances, there was a shaky five-minute in the first half and a shaky five in the second, but we managed the game very, very well.

 "For young players to do that amongst the senior boys, I thought it was a magnificent performance.